Overview

 Resources

 Therapy can play a significant role in treating anorexia and may address the psychological and behavioral aspects of the disorder.
 Therapists can help individuals understand the root causes of their fears around weight and food while also developing helpful coping strategies and challenging unhealthy thought patterns.
-Cognitive-behavioral therapy (CBT) can be particularly effective because it focuses on identifying and changing problematic thoughts and behaviors.
+Cognitive-behavioral therapy (CBT) can be particularly effective in treating anorexia because it focuses on identifying and changing problematic thoughts and behaviors.

 Traditional face-to-face therapy is standard in anorexia treatment, but online therapy services like BetterHelp can be a helpful and convenient option, allowing individuals to connect with licensed therapists who specialize in eating disorders.